willstMSFT/microsoft-365-docs/copilot/copilot-prompt-gallery-export-prompts.md

 - m365copilot
 - magic-ai-copilot
 hideEdit: true
-ms.date: 09/30/2024
+ms.date: 11/18/2024
 ---

-# Export prompts that users saved or shared in Copilot Lab
+# Export prompts that users saved or shared in Copilot Prompt Gallery

-In [Copilot Lab](https://copilot.cloud.microsoft/prompts), users can save or share prompts they created, including sharing prompts with a specific team (in Microsoft Teams) that they're a member of.
-As an admin, you can use Windows PowerShell to export data to a file about either of the following types of prompts in Copilot Lab:
+In [Copilot Prompt Gallery](https://copilot.cloud.microsoft/prompts), users can save or share prompts they created, including sharing prompts with a specific team (in Microsoft Teams) that they're a member of.
+As an admin, you can use Windows PowerShell to export data to a file about either of the following types of prompts in Copilot Prompt Gallery:

 - The saved and shared prompts of a specific user.
 - The prompts shared with a specific team.